arithy/packcc/examples/ast-tinyc/README.md

 ## Overview ##

-This example builds an AST (abstract syntax tree) from an input source file in [Tiny-C](http://www.iro.umontreal.ca/~felipe/IFT2030-Automne2002/Complements/tinyc.c) with some extension shown below, and prints the AST in the standard output.
+This example builds an AST (abstract syntax tree) from an input source file written in [Tiny-C](http://www.iro.umontreal.ca/~felipe/IFT2030-Automne2002/Complements/tinyc.c) with some extension shown below, and prints the AST in the standard output.
 If there are syntax errors, it shows them with line and column numbers.